Port trade - past and present

 Fisheries products, sandalwood and other timbers, wool, gold and later wheat were the major exports, but for many years, obtaining sufficient cargoes to backload the ships was a problem.

 Today, East and South East Asia, including Japan, are the major trading regions for Fremantle overall.
-About 61 per cent of total trade through Fremantle Port in 2017-18 was with this part of the world.
+See the world map on the Annual Trade Overview.

 Other principal areas of trade through Fremantle include the Middle East, other Australian States, UK and Western Europe, Southern Asia (including India and Pakistan) and the South Pacific (including New Zealand, Papua New Guinea, Fiji and other islands).